CarolNgwe24/Updating-my-project/README.md

 # Financial Intelligence Engine: Bridging Relational SQL Architecture with Executive Analytics

-An automated data pipeline that extractsbackend transactional financial data from a relational SQL database using python, handlesprocessing workflows and pushes structured data to an executive-ready Power BI dashboard.
+An automated data pipeline that extracts backend transactional financial data from a relational SQL database using python,handles processing workflows and pushes structured data to an executive-ready Power BI dashboard.

 ## Features & workflow
 -**Database Engine:** Connected directly to the '2026 Sales' relational database schema.